niravcodes/niravcodes.github.io/_posts/2019-08-08-studying-embedded-system-design-for-assessment.md

 ## The Time-to-Market metric

 It is more profitable if you launch your product within a fixed window.
 For ESes this window is very small, because the market is competitive.
 Sometimes, each day delayed causes more than a million dollar loss.

 But because ES design has become increasingly complex, it is hard for the designer to do more in less time.
 Consider a simplified diagram below:
 ![](https://nirav.com.np/assets/img/esfig2.jpg)

+The areas under these triangles are proportional to the revenues generated in each scenario.
+The revenue loss can be calculated using the above diagram:

+> percentage revenue loss = (D (3W-W)/2W<sup>2</sup>)*100

+Clearly, it is important to market the product in time.
+To do this, the designer has to be aware of all the latest technologies and have expertise in both hardware and software design.

+## NRE and Unit Cost

+The measures we are concerned with are:

+> Total Cost = NRE cost + Unit cost * number of units
+>
+> Per-product cost = Total Cost / Number of units = NRE Cost / Number of units + Unit cost

+The total cost increases linearly with increase in quantity.
+That is obvious.
+But the per-production cost decreases hyperbolically with quantity because the NRE cost gets shared among the units.
+If your product requires lot of R&D but is sold for less money, you can profit by selling large quantities of it (of course, in literally every other case you profit by selling large quantities of it).

+## Performance

+Measures of performance help understand how long it will take to execute the functions we require.
+Clock speed, instructions per second, sampling frequency, etc. help measure performance.
+But these metrics are not well suited for getting specialized understanding of the system at hand.
+We should be more concerned with factors like how many functions it can execute in a second, or how fast will it react to events, and things like that.
+It doesn't matter if the washing machine has a 128 kHz processor if it can get the motor rolling on the press of a button.

+Some better measures of performance are:

+1. _Latency_ or _response time_: Time between the start and end of a process.
+2. _Throughput_: Number of high level functions that can be executed per second.

+When comparing two systems, we use _speedup_ which is simply a ratio of performance of two systems.

+# Processor technology